-Version A projects revenue of \$429.9 million and expenditures of \$452.8 million.
-The additional \$2.8 million of property tax revenue generated from the 1.08 mill reduces the projected deficit to \$22.9 million excluding the use of prior year fund balance as compared to

-Version B. The deficit is a result of the growth in expenditures outpacing the revenue growth.
+Version C projects revenue of \$427.2 million and expenditures of \$452.8 million and results in a FY 2022 projected operating deficit of \$25.6 million excluding the use of prior year fund balance.
+The deficit is a result of the growth in expenditures outpacing the revenue growth.
 Projected increases to expenditures for FY 2022 include a 5% cost-of-living-adjustment (COLA) for sworn employees and a 2% COLA for non-sworn employees, as well as an increase to health care premiums for CY 2022.
 The projected deficit also includes known cost increases expected in FY 2022 for items such as increases to sworn overtime to offset projected attrition, a Fire Recruit Class, and various contractual increases including the expanded Police ShotSpotter contract.
-Without raising revenues, the reduction to close the deficit equates to a 5.06% across the board reduction for all departments or a 15.77% reduction if public safety departments are exempt from cuts.
+Without raising revenues, the reduction to close the deficit equates to a 5.67% across the board reduction for all departments or a 17.67% reduction if public safety departments are exempt from cuts.
 The Administration is working to identify solutions to close the operating deficit and will ultimately recommend a structurally balanced budget for FY 2022.
 It has become increasingly difficult to balance the budget given the annual reductions in expenditures by non-public safety departments without reducing service levels and layoffs.